mozilla/mozilla-club-guides/your-first-month-as-a-club-captain-without-rc/content.md

----
-title: Your First Month as a Club Captain (without an RC)
----
 # Welcome Club Captain!

 Thanks for your interest in being a Mozilla Club Captain and hosting a Mozilla Club for your local community.